SiddheshKhedekar/TwitterSentimentAnalysis/proposal.md

 - preferably tweets text data with annotated sentiment label
 - with at least 2 sentiment classes: negative and positive

 While googling to find a good data source, I learned about renowned NLP competition called [Sentiment140 dataset with 1.6 million tweets](https://www.kaggle.com/kazanova/sentiment140) on Kaggle.
 The dataset for training the model is from "Sentiment140", a dataset originated from Stanford University.
-More info on the dataset can be found [here](http://help.sentiment140.com/for-students/).
-The dataset can be downloaded [here](http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip).
-First look at the description of the dataset from the link, the information on each field can be found.
+More info on the dataset can be found on its official [website](http://help.sentiment140.com/for-students/).
+The dataset can be downloaded from the provided [link](http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip).
+First look at the description of the dataset, the following information on each field can be found.

 ![Data](./img/data.png "Data")